yining-0122/python-interfaces/README.md

 inputfile_input_paras = Inputfile_make(input_filename,setup_paras,lattice_paras,field_paras,beam_paras)
 ```

-Then the ```lambda0``` value will be updated to 5e-6.
-Other parameters like ```gamma0``` not mentioned in the main function will keep the value as 146.771.
+Then the ```lambda0``` value will be updated to 5e-6. ```gamma0``` is defined above but not mentioned here, therefore it will keep the value as 146.771.
 The empty dictionary lattice_paras{} or so gives no updated to the default lattice parameters.
+To maintain the self-consistency, **all parameters changed in the main function should have a pre-defined key in the default sets**.

 The sentence